 At NowSkills we are extremely committed to the protection and safeguarding of young people and vulnerable adults within our care.
 This is why we ensure all of our team members attend courses focusing on safeguarding.
-Whether you’re a potential Apprentice wondering whether going to an Apprenticeship within potentially a businesses you have never heard of or experienced before, or a parent/carer looking for assurance that their son/daughter will be safe during the course – relax, we’ve got your back!
+Whether you’re a potential Apprentice wondering whether going to an Apprenticeship within potentially a business you have never heard of or experienced before, or a parent/carer looking for assurance that their son/daughter will be safe during the course – relax, we’ve got your back!

 There are numerous threats to the well-being of children and vulnerable adults, some obvious, some not.
-Being aware of the type of threats will assist you in recognising and identifying them and their affects.
+Being aware of the type of threats will assist you in recognising and identifying them and their effects.

 - Physical abuse